josh-works/intermediaterubycom/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 github_issue_id: 8
 ---

+_Author's note: This is a very work-in-progress guide, more of a scratchpad than finished page/guide/product/"thing".
+Please keep that in mind as you read!_

 A few weeks ago, I tweeted this thread:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">How long do your tests take to run?<br><br>Some tests suites take 5 minutes.
 Others take 45 minutes. <br><br>I&#39;ve done work around speeding up tests, and want to test my skills against real-world applications. <br><br>Will you pay me at least $100 to audit your <a href="https://twitter.com/hashtag/RoR?src=hash&amp;ref_src=twsrc%5Etfw">#RoR</a> test suite? <br><br>🧵👇</p>&mdash; Josh Thompson (@josh_works) <a href="https://twitter.com/josh_works/status/1392951464574787600?ref_src=twsrc%5Etfw">May 13, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>